-Valentin Yakovlevich Parnakh - Russian poet, translator, historian, explorer, musician, choreographer, ballet master, one of the most influential personalities of the ''Silver Age'' and one of the leader of the European and Russian art avant-garde of 1920s, the founder of Soviet Russian Jazz.
+Valentin Yakovlevich Parnakh - Russian poet, translator, historian, explorer, musician, choreographer, ballet master, one of the most influential personalities of the ''Silver Age'' and one of the leaders of the European and Russian art avant-garde of 1920s, the founder of Soviet Russian Jazz.

 Valentin Parnakh, brother of the poetess Sophia Parnok and twin brother to the writer Yelizaveta Tarakhovskaya was born in the city of Taganrog on July 26, 1891.
 In 1913, Parnakh traveled throughout Italy, Middle East, stayed for some time in Palestine, and returned to Saint Petersburg the same year.
 In Saint Petersburg, he entered the University, where he studied Romance languages, music under direction of Mikhail Gnesin and theater art under direction of Vsevolod Meyerhold.
 In 1916, he settled in Paris, where he stayed for 6 years.
 He studied at Sorbonne University and became a true poet and was even elected President of the Paris Chamber of Poets.
 Among his friends were Guillaume Apollinaire and Pablo Picasso, his books Samum and Slovodvig (Mot Dynamo) were illustrated by Mikhail Larionov and Natalia Goncharova.